Your enrollment status will determine your eligibility for certain awards and what percentage of your awards you should expect to receive.

 - Check if you have been awarded

-- Once you are able to log into the Financial Aid Student Portal, you will either see your financial aid awards or you will see requests for documents in the “Information We Need From You” section of the Portal.
+- Once you are able to view your awards on the ctcLink Student Homepage under the Financial Aid tile, you will either see your financial aid awards or you will see requests for documents in the Task tile section of the ctcLink Student Homepage.

 - Check if your awards are greater than your tuition